Kim Hyun-joo: 2002–2005: Glass Slippers breakthrough

 Inspired by the American TV show Joe Millionaire, Marrying a Millionaire (2005) was about an average guy (Go Soo) pretending to be rich as the concept for a dating reality show, who then genuinely falls for one of the contestants (Kim), the only girl who knows the truth.
 After Marrying a Millionaire, Kim went on a two-year hiatus.
-She later said she took a break because she hated being typecast in roles with a gentle and innocent image.
-But as time passed, she said she regretted her decision and should've worked harder instead to overcome her career slump.
+She later said she took a break because she hated being typecast in such sweet, wholesome roles.
+But as time passed, she said she regretted the decision and should've worked harder instead to develop as an actress.